Towards Mitigating Excessive Forgetting in LLM Unlearning via Entanglement-Guidance with Proxy Constraint: Methodology

 In Algorithm \ref{alg3}, the examples used in ICL are formatted as question--answer (QA) pairs, following the convention established by the TOFU benchmark.
-This approach can also be extended to datasets that are not originally in QA format by converting their content into QA pairs and reverting them back to the original form.
+Our method can also be naturally extended to other data modalities.
+For instance, narrative passages can be reformulated into QA pairs by framing key facts as questions and answers, while dialogue data can be adapted by converting turns into query–response pairs.
 While Algorithm \ref{alg3} presents the process as querying the LLM once per sample, in practice we adopt a more efficient strategy by \textbf{batching multiple forget samples into a single prompt}.
 This allows the LLM to generate corresponding proxy answers in parallel, substantially reducing the computational overhead and enhancing scalability to larger unlearning datasets.
-Our method is not restricted to QA datasets and can be naturally extended to other data modalities.
-For instance, narrative passages can be reformulated into QA pairs by framing key facts as questions and answers, while dialogue data can be adapted by converting turns into query–response pairs.
+Below, we illustrate the prompt design used to obtain proxy answers through in-context learning (ICL).
+The prompt is structured into three components: System Instruction, which defines the model’s behavior; Input Description, which specifies the task context and information provided; and Output Requirement, which clarifies the expected form of the model’s response.

-We present a representative example below, which includes a user query, the corresponding real (gold-standard) answer, the answer given by the model to the question without learning the corresponding knowledge, and the test answer generated via in-context learning (ICL) using GPT-4o.
-Notably, both the retrain and test answers exhibit similar response patterns and share comparable deviations from the real answer.
-This alignment suggests that the test answers can effectively approximate the retrain model’s behavior, capturing how forgetting may influence the outputs.
+We present an example below regarding fictitious author Basil Mahfouz Al-Kuwaiti, which includes the user query, the corresponding real (ground‑truth) answer, the pure answer produced by the model before acquiring the relevant knowledge, and the test answer generated via in‑context learning (ICL) using GPT‑4o.
+While the real answer identifies his genre as ``French Literature'', the pure answer suggests ``Alternate History'', and the ICL-based test answer produces ``Science Fiction''.
+As Alternate History is widely recognized as a \textbf{subgenre} of Science Fiction, the test answer exhibits \textbf{strong semantic alignment} with the pure answer.
+Both outputs deviate comparably from the real answer, suggesting that the ICL approach effectively approximates the behavioral characteristics of the retrained model, capturing its essential response tendencies.